 This popular essential oil can treat anxiety and depression due to its calming and uplifting effects.
 Ylang ylang helps with cheerfulness, courage, optimism and soothes fearfulness.
 It may calm heart agitation and nervous palpitations and is a moderately strong sedative, which can help with insomnia.

 Be careful when using ylang ylang, as it can be sensitizing or irritating to the skin; avoid using in conditions of low blood pressure.
+Start by diffusing it in your home.
+It blends well with jasmine oil and lavender oil.

 5. Bergamot (Citrus bergamia)